blackboard/anthologydevdocs/docs/blackboard/rest-apis/getting-started/mapping-entitlements-to-privileges.md

 - Administrator Panel (Communities) > Institutional Hierarchy > Manage Node Tools

-Well look no further because we will explain you how to match them!
+Well look no further because we will explain to you how to match them!

 ### A few definitions first